lando/lando/docs/config/tooling.md

 You can override tooling provided by Lando recipes or upstream Landofiles by redefining the tooling command in your Landofile.

-For example, if you wanted to override the built in `drush` command that comes with Drupaly recipes so that it always runs in a specific directory and always uses the `drush` you installed via `composer` you could do the below.
+For example, if you wanted to override the built in `drush` command that comes with Drupaly recipes so that it always runs in a specific directory and always uses the `drush` you installed via `composer`, you could do as shown below:

 ```yml
 tooling: